dinkumoil/ScriptCollection/ReadMe.md

 This repository is a collection of (maybe) useful scripts I wrote over the years.
 It will be extended from time to time.

 # The scripts at a glance

+## CSV viewer

+The purpose of this script is to be included in the Windows Explorer context menu for CSV files.
+It loads CSV files with MS Excel, formats all columns as text and fits the column widths to their content.
+Greatly simplifies viewing of CSV files.

+## Cut

+This is a small script that provides the functionality of the UNIX `cut` tool with plain Windows Batch script.

+The script accepts the following command line switches:

+* /b x  -  Set the starting line (default: the file's first line)
+* /e x  -  Set the terminating line (default: the file's last line)
+* /n    -  Show line numbers (default: off)

+## EventConsumer

+These scripts demonstrate the usage of WMI permanent event consumers.
+The script `NewProcessCreationEventMonitorInstaller.vbs` installs such an event consumer that monitors the system for the execution of a new _cmd.exe_ process.
+When this happens the handler script `NewProcessCreationEventHandler.vbs` is executed.

+The noticeable benefit of WMI **permanent** event consumers is that they have to be installed only once, after that they are integrated into the system permanently.

+## HeaderFiles

+This is a collection of VBScript classes, utility functions and OS constants.

+* `ADO.vbs`  -  ADO constants
+* `WMI.vbs`  -  WMI constants
+* `Utils.vbs`  -  Utility functions (e.g. QuickSort)
+* `ClassDatabaseFileDSN.vbs`  -  Working with databases using a file DSN
+* `ClassDatabaseSqlServer.vbs`  -  Working with MS SQL Server databases using OLEDB provider
+* `ClassFileNameMatch.vbs`  -  Pattern matching for file and path name wildcards
+* `ClassFileVersionInfo.vbs`  -  Retrieve file version informations from EXE and DLL files
+* `ClassIniFile.vbs`  -  Working with INI files (read, write, change)
+* `ClassSimilarity.vbs`  -  Phonetical comparison (SoundEx, Kölner Phonetic, Levenshtein distance)

 ## LoadAllNppPlugins